haroldeustaquio/Machine-Learning-Projects/Naive-Bayes/Airline-Tweets/README.md

 | Multinomial CountVect            | 0.7549   | 0.7429    | 0.7549 | 0.7352   |
 | Multinomial Tfidf                | 0.6530   | 0.7284    | 0.6530 | 0.5476   |

----

-### Key Observations

-- The **Multinomial Balanced CountVect** model achieved the highest accuracy and F1 score, indicating its effectiveness in handling the dataset.
-- The **Multinomial CountVect** model also performed well but showed lower precision and F1 scores compared to its balanced counterpart.
-- The performance of the **Tfidf** models was generally lower, suggesting that Count Vectorization may be more suitable for this dataset.
+The **Multinomial Balanced CountVect** model achieved the highest accuracy and F1 score, indicating its effectiveness in handling the dataset.
+The performance of the **Tfidf** models was generally lower, suggesting that Count Vectorization may be more suitable for this dataset.

----

-## Conclusion

-This sentiment analysis project highlights the challenges and insights from analyzing tweets related to airlines.
-The balanced CountVect model demonstrates superior performance, underscoring the importance of proper data handling techniques in achieving reliable results in sentiment analysis tasks.